Cultural impact of Taylor Swift: Writing and songcraft

 According to Raza-Sheikh, Fearless and Speak Now (2010) depicted Swift's adolescent innocence that resonated with a large audience, followed by her matured records Red and 1989, which exhibited her confidence in defining her narrative, becoming "unafraid of upsetting the status quo and critics".
 She explored "the role of the villain" in her sixth studio album, Reputation (2017).
 It was not until Folklore and Evermore some critics began to "take her songwriting seriously".
 Commentators regarded both Folklore and Evermore as poetic reinventions, contextualizing them as "lockdown projects" or archetypal "quarantine albums".
 Uproxx noted that Folklore changed the tone of music in 2020.
 Critic Tom Hull wrote that Swift "caught the spirit of the times" with Folklore.
-The New York Times and Vogue named Folklore one of the best moments of the "COVID era".
-The rock critic Robert Christgau remarked that Swift's consistent artistic outputs made her an enduring songwriter, labelling himself a "longtime admirer of Swift".

 Swift's songs have reportedly helped non-native speakers, especially fans beyond the Anglosphere, learn the English language.
 British scholar Jonathan Bate dubbed Swift a "real poet" with a "literary sensibility" evoking the likes of Emily Dickinson and Charlotte Brontë that was rare in pop music.
 Stephanie Burt, an English professor at Harvard University, described Swift's songwriting skills as rare "at both the macro level of songwriting—presenting a story or an idea—as well as the micro level of fitting together vowels and consonants."
 According to the University of Nottingham literature professor Matthew Green, Swift has developed "a rich literary tradition" in her songs.
 Sam Corbin of The New York Times described Swift as "a linguistic maverick, writing lyrics that toggle between mixed metaphor and catchy confessional."
-American record producer Ryan Tedder described Swift as "the most talented top liner I've ever been in a room with" and praised her ability to write lyrics and melody in a "more adept [...] focused, efficient" manner.
-Swift has been referred to as "pop's greatest diarist" and "the maestro of memory", while the term "Swiftian" has been used in music journalism to describe works similar to or derivative of Swift.
+According to Coscarelli, by advancing the field of songcraft as an important art form, Swift is arguably the "most pored-over writer" of the 21st-century across all written media—on par with the Pope or the British author J. K. Rowling.
+Swift has been referred to as "pop's greatest diarist" and "the maestro of memory" by other critics, while the term "Swiftian" has been used in music journalism to describe works similar to or derivative of Swift.